xavidelamo/mgci-docs/docs/source/r.rst

 Costa Rica covers more than one UTM Zone so in this example we will define a custom Lambert Azimuthal Equal Area projection with the central meridian set to **-84** and the latitude of origin to **8.5**.

-Costa Rica does have a National Projection (see https://epsg.io/5367) which may be an alternative to the Lambert Azimuthal Equal Area.
+Costa Rica does have a National Projection (`see EPSG:5367 <https://epsg.io/5367>`_) which may be an alternative to the Lambert Azimuthal Equal Area.

 Replace the projection in the code below to that of your area of interest: